Erd\H{o}s-Ko-Rado Theorems for Paths in Graphs: Transversal and Triangular Results

 \section{Transversal and Triangular Results}

-In this section, we collect some related results on transversal numbers which we believe to be of independent interest, as they relate to the following problem of Erd\H os and Lov\'asz \cite{ErdLov}.

-\begin{prob} Find the value $m(r)$ of the minimum size intersecting, uniform family of $r$-sets with transversal number $r$. \end{prob}

-Erd\"{o}s often said that determining whether $m(r)=O(r)$ was ``one of his three favorite combinatorial problems" \cite{Kahn2}.
-In \cite{ErdLov} they showed that $m(r)\ge \frac{8}{3}r-3$, but obtained as an upper bound $m(r)\le4r^{3/2}\log{r}$ -- their construction uses random collections of lines in projective planes, and so held when $r-1$ is the order of a projective plane.
+In this section, we collect some related results on transversal numbers which we believe to be of independent interest.
+We include some results on finite projective planes, since they play an important role in many extremal combinatorial contexts.
+For example, in \cite{ErdLov}, Erd\H{o}s and Lov\'asz defined $m(r)$ to be the minimum size of an intersecting family of $r$-sets with transversal number $r$.
+They showed that $m(r)\ge \frac{8}{3}r-3$, but obtained as an upper bound $m(r)\le4r^{3/2}\log{r}$ -- their construction uses random collections of lines in projective planes, and so held when $r-1$ is the order of a projective plane.
 This was first improved by Kahn\cite{Kahn1} to $m(r)<Cr\log{r}$, again contingent on the existence of an order $r-1$ projective plane.
 Finally, Kahn\cite{Kahn2} showed that there is some prime power $K$ so that $m(r)\le 5(K^2+k)t$ when $r=Kq+t$, thus confirming the Erd\H{o}s-Lov\'asz conjecture that $m(r)=O(r)$.
 It is worth noting that Kahn's method does not provide any idea how large $K$ might be.

-Here, we modify Problem \ref{p:ErdLov} slightly to suit our purposes.
-First, we think about things in somewhat the opposite direction -- rather than fixing $r$ and asking how small a family with transversal number $r$ might be, we instead think of the size of $\cF$ as fixed and ask how small its transversal number could be.
-That is, rather than interpreting the Erd\H{o}s-Lov\'asz lower bound as saying that $m(r)\ge \frac{8}{3}n-3$, we think of this as saying that $\tau(\cF)\le\frac{3}{8}(|\cF|+9)$ (subject to the significant restriction that $\tau(\cF)=r$).

 In Subsection \ref{ss:Elementary}, we relax the condition that $\cF$ must be uniform, proving some basic transversal results involving degree conditions for our intersecting families.
-In subsection \ref{ss:Triangular} we focus on those intersecting families that contain no large stars whatsoever, with $\Delta(\cF)=2$.
-Finally, in subsection \ref{ss:ProjPlanes}, we construct some examples in projective planes which demonstrate the sharpness of several of our preceding results in Section \ref{s:Trans}.
+In Subsection \ref{ss:Triangular} we focus on those intersecting families that contain no large stars whatsoever, with $\Delta(\cF)=2$.
+Finally, in Subsection \ref{ss:ProjPlanes}, we construct some examples in projective planes which demonstrate the sharpness of several of our preceding results in Section \ref{s:Trans}.